MS Celebration: History

 On 6 January 2015, the Grand Celebration arrived at the Port of Palm Beach for refit into Bahamas Paradise livery.
 During arrival, it was noticed that her Costa Celebration name was painted over with the Grand Celebration name, but the funnel retained the Costa livery.

 Grand Celebration departed on 3 February 2015 on her inaugural cruise, two days later than anticipated due to last-minute repairs.

 The ship continued to sail for the cruise line until March 2020 when the COVID-19 pandemic halted the cruise line industry.
 In November 2020, there were reports the ship had been sold to scrap.
-The company shortly thereafter announced the ship had been sold to a undisclosed buyer.
+The company shortly thereafter announced the ship had been sold to an undisclosed buyer.
 She left Freeport, Bahamas, on 12 November 2020 and arrived at Port Louis Anch, Mauritius, on 30 December 2020 for refueling.
 She was renamed Grand during refueling and her flag was changed to Saint Kitts and Nevis.
 The ship later set sail for Bhavnagar, India, near the Alang shipbreaking yard.
 The ship was beached at Alang for scrapping on 14 January 2021, which commenced on 9 March.